bumperjr/BoidsSimulation/README.md

 # BoidsSimulation
-A simple 2D boids simulation
+A simple 2D boids simulation i wrote in C++ using GLFW and OpenGL.